About the course

 It is an advantage if candidates have had experience working with young people.

-All candidates will need to pass literacy and numeracy skills tests and places are subject to enhanced DBS checks.
+All candidates will need to pass literacy and numeracy tests set by the university and trainees are subject to enhanced DBS checks.

 Candidates will complete a self declaration on their suitability for teaching.